lunduniversity/scalades/benchmark/README.md

 Scala Native is more than 70% faster!

-NOTE: [Scala native](http://www.scala-native.org) does not, at the time of writing, support Windows.
-You need Linux or macos.
+NOTE: [Scala native](http://www.scala-native.org) does not, at the time of writing, support Windows without WSL.
+You need Linux (e.g. [Ubuntu](https://ubuntu.com/download/desktop)), or macos, or you can use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/) to run Scala Native in Windows.

 ### Java:
 ```